allief876/PathFinder/README.md

 The program basically will render the node between start node to goal node by searching the most-less-cost way to reach the solution.

 ## Setup

+Precondition: You are using Windows 10 and your Python version is 3.0 or higher.

 1. Make sure this library already installed on your computer by using pip install (for example, 'pip install networkx'):
     - networkx
     - googlemaps